-John Farr and Ann Clayton Larson Scholarship This scholarship honors a first- or second-year student who demonstrates academic achievement and an ongoing commitment to family and juvenile law issues through course work, extracurricular activities, volunteer participation, and/or previous experience.
+John Farr and Ann Clayton Larson Scholarship This scholarship honors a first- or second-year student with a cash award and one semester tuition benefit.
+It is given to a student who demonstrates academic achievement and an ongoing commitment to family and juvenile law issues through course work, extracurricular activities, volunteer participation, and/or previous experience.
 More Info »

-Leadership Scholarships Up to 10 second- and third-year students will be awarded a $2,750 cash award and a partial tuition waiver based on leadership success.
+Leadership Scholarships Up to 10 second- and third-year students will be awarded a cash award and a one semester tuition benefit based on leadership success.
 Curricular, co-curricular, volunteer, professional and other involvement may be considered.
 More Info »

 Steven Magleby Memorial Law Student Fellowship This fellowship presents a monetary stipend and award to an outstanding student who demonstrates a devotion to furthering the rights of people with disabilities.
 More Info »

 Judge Gilbert A. Martinez Semper Fi Community Service Scholarship This scholarship will recognize a student who has an interest in and commitment to community service-inparticular service to communities of color and/or low income communities.More Info »

 Minority Law Caucus Scholarships The Minority Law Caucus scholarships are awarded to MLC members in good academic standing.
 The MLC selection committee considers a variety of factors, which may include contributions to the community and financial need.
 Scholarships are generally awarded in the late spring.